 Transparency in health care affects the entire workforce, and we have seen from other jurisdictions how it drives choices, behaviours and outcomes from the board room to the patient bedside.
 This work is relevant to the general public as well as clinicians, decision makers, policy makers, board members and chief executives.

-Download a copy of the draft programme (262KB, pdf)
+Download a copy of the final programme (262KB, pdf)

 The cost to attend is $295 + GST.